uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0010-exfiltration.md

 ### T1048.001 - Exfiltration Over Alternative Protocol: Exfiltration Over Symmetric Encrypted Non-C2 Protocol

+Procedures:

+- Adversaries may steal data by exfiltrating it over a symmetrically encrypted network protocol other than that of the existing command and control channel.
+The data may also be sent to an alternate network location from the main command and control server.
+Symmetric encryption algorithms are those that use shared or the same keys/secrets on each end of the channel.
+This requires an exchange or pre-arranged agreement/possession of the value used to encrypt and decrypt data.
+Network protocols that use asymmetric encryption often utilize symmetric encryption once keys are exchanged, but adversaries may opt to manually share keys and implement symmetric cryptographic algorithms (ex: RC4, AES) vice using mechanisms that are baked into a protocol.
+This may result in multiple layers of encryption (in protocols that are natively encrypted such as HTTPS) or encryption in protocols that not typically encrypted (such as HTTP or FTP).

 ### T1048.002 - Exfiltration Over Alternative Protocol: Exfiltration Over Asymmetric Encrypted Non-C2 Protocol